pywebio/PyWebIO/README.md

 **Integration with web framework**

-To integrate PyWebIO application into Tornado, all you need is adding a `RequestHandler` to the existing Tornado application:
+To integrate a PyWebIO application into Tornado, all you need is to add a `RequestHandler` to the existing Tornado application:

 ```python
 import tornado.ioloop